 Line level converters are priced between $15 and $25 for a good one.
 They are connected to the speaker leads on a radio receiver or amplifier.
 The RCA cables can then be connected to the provided jacks.
 The internal electronics reduce the output voltage of a receiver’s speaker and help to prevent noise from the audio path.

-You may need an RCA Y adapter if you have a subwoofer that has only one RCA input jack.
+If your speaker only has one RCA input jack, you may need an RCA-Y adapter.
 This will allow you to combine the receiver channels on each side of the output into one.

 Subwoofers that have 2 (stereo-RCA jack) inputs will require a standard male/male RCA cable.